marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.

 This rule takes precedence over every other rule determining the winner.

+### 301 (proposed by @TiCranium, reached quorum 6 votes to 0)
+All rule change proposals must be made within 24 hours of being notified that is your turn following a completed vote on a proposal, or in the case of the first turn, within 24 hours of being notified that you are first player.
+The timer starts when the rule-keeper notifies the ⁠📜｜nomic channel with a @here message the result of the vote and the current status of the rules has been determined and updated if necessary.